DenisKealy/DenisKealy/README.md

 <h1></h1>

 <h3 align="left">🧑‍💻 &nbsp;About Me</h3>
 I am a software developer and data scientist who specializes in machine learning, data acquisition, processing, visualization, and analytics.
-I have completed a B.Sc. in Software Engineering and a M.Sc. in Data Analytics.
+I have a B.Sc. in Software Engineering and a M.Sc. in Data Analytics.
 I am currently working on freelance projects.

 <h3 align="left">🛠 &nbsp;Languages and Tools </h3>